learn-co-curriculum/react-hooks-react-router-dynamic-routes/README.md

 http://localhost:3000/movies/:movieId/edit
 ```

-In this lesson, we learned how to set up nested routes to display a list of
+In this lesson, we learned how to set up nested routes to create a
+**list/detail** interface.
+Specifically, we learned how we can display a list of
 items along with details about an individual item on the same page.
 To get this
 to work, we needed to complete the following steps: